samdark/samdark.github.io_source/content/blog/sms-security.md

 ![](/img/posts/2fa.png)

-Having SMS as a second factor channel is not particularly bad and definitely is better than not using second factor for authentication at all.
+Having SMS as a second factor channel is not particularly bad and definitely is better than not using second factor for authentication at all but since there are better solutions, having SMS in place prevents these from being implemented.

 ### Password reset